 Lake Chuzenji [中禅寺湖]

-Lake Chuzenji is a lake located about 11 km east of central Nikko.
+Lake Chuzenji is a lake located about 11 km west of central Nikko.

 "U" in the word is pronounced long, so it is read as "Chûzenji-ko" in Japanese.